Twelve Views of Bayu: Traditional Twelve Views

 Chongqing is a major city with diverse landscapes and culture.
 The original eight views were not able to present all popular scenic views in Chongqing.
 Therefore, the number of views in the list was later expanded from eight to twelve.
-The traditional twelve views of Chongqing was proposed in 1760 by Wang Erjian (王尔鉴), a county-level governor of Chongqing during the reign of Qianlong Emperor in Qing Dynasty.
+The traditional twelve views of Chongqing was proposed in 1760 by Wang Erjian (王尔鉴), a county-level governor of Chongqing during the reign of Qianlong Emperor in the Qing dynasty.
 In the new list, three of former eight views were removed due to various reasons, and several other views in and around Chongqing were added.
 The twelve views in Wang's list are: